florentrot/florentrot/README.md

 - Basic mapping logic (manual/simple mapper)
 - MySQL integration using Spring Data JPA

-### 💻 Frontend Features (Angular/React/etc. — specifică ce ai folosit):
+### 💻 Frontend Features (Angular):
-- [exemplu dacă e Angular] Responsive UI built with Angular
+- Responsive UI built with Angular
-- Consumes the REST API from the backend
+- Consumes the APIs from the backend
 - Routing and component-based architecture

 ---